 The Draft Policies Map shows the Minerals Safeguarded Areas from the adopted Essex Minerals Local Plan (2014) which will be subject to periodic updates by Essex County Council.
 For further details please visit their website at: www.essex.gov.uk

-Neighbourhood Plan Areas are currently under preparation within this map area.
-Designated Neighbourhood Plan Areas are shown on a separate illustrative map.
+Neighbourhood Plans have been 'made' (approved) or are currently under preparation within the area covered by the Draft Policies Map.
+Designated Neighbourhood Plan areas are shown on a separate illustrative map.